 I found a bit here and a bit there, and this link was particularly helpful, but nothing definitive that gave me the detailed information and maps I was looking for.
 So, here I am, trying to do my best to provide what I can for you.
 I assume you have stumbled across this article looking for the same information I had once looked for.
 I hope this helps you and I apologize for the non-responsive map if you’re viewing this on your mobile device (Спасибо, Google).

-I know this map and these photos don’t cover half of what there probably is to see in Kiev and its surrounding areas.
+I know this map and these photos don’t cover half of Soviet things to do in Kiev and its surrounding areas.
 But, this is where I went (well, most places) and I can verify that these places currently do exist, despite maybe not existing for too much longer depending on how this whole Ukrainification goes.
 This list includes some Soviet Modernism beauties in addition to statues, parks, or places with extreme relevance to the Soviet history of the city of Kiev.

 You can also see a Metro Map of Kiev here.